-Kurt Safari is the no #1 Rated Tripadvisor Kruger National Park safari company, we offer quality 3-4-5 Day packages and Day safaris, Lodge accommodation with leading Guides.
+Kurt Safari is the no #1 Rated Tripadvisor Kruger National Park safari company, we offer quality 3-4-5 Day safari packages and Day safaris and Luxury Safari lodges.

 We have a selection of the very best Kruger National Park Safaris travel packages, aimed at clients who are looking for a truly African Safari experience, where rustic adventure meets first world comfort.
 Every aspect of our Kruger Park safaris and tours are tailor made to suit a variety of budgets, experiences, and tastes.